nethesis/icaro/docs/_docs/index.md

 A real server (Physical or Virtual) with associated to an Hotspot instance.
 It can be a [NethServer](https://www.nethserver.org) or another any supported platform.

-### Nethesis portal

-Web portal located at [my.nethesis.it](https://my.nethesis.it) accessible only by Nethesis resellers.

-**Note**: you don't need access to Nethesis portal to use or install your own Icaro instance.

 ## Abstract workflow